top of page

 Travel Alerts - The U.S. Department of State has a service to keep U.S. travelers to foreign countries up-to-date on safety conditions in your destination country, help the U.S. Embassy contact you in the event of any type of emergency and help family get in touch with you if needed.
 Signing up for the Smart Traveler Enrollment Program (STEP) is free and easy.
 For more information and to register, visit the Bureau of Consular Affairs website.

 Travelers' Health Insurance - Health care providers vary greatly in what, if any, medical expenses they will cover for U.S. travelers vacationing outside of the United States.
 To be certain what will or will not be covered, contact your provider well in advance of a trip.
-For valuable information and links to short-term traveler health care insurance, visit the Your Health Abroad page of the U.S. Department of State.
+For valuable information and links to short-term traveler health care insurance information, visit the Insurance Coverage Overseas page of the U.S. Department of State.
 Medicaid doesn't cover you outside of your own state, and Medicare doesn't cover most expenses beyond the U.S. border.
-Here's a video link for more details about Medicare coverage while in Canada, on a cruise and overseas: Medicare.gov.

 Travel Insurance - Vacations can be costly, especially if they involve airline tickets or organized tours.
 Any number of things can happen that can lead to a canceled or interrupted trip.
 The good news is there's companies that provide insurance to cover everything from lost luggage to medical evacuations.
 The better news is that not everyone needs the coverage.
 Before purchasing a travel plan, check to see if you need one.
 Your credit card company may cover most contingencies.
 Your homeowner's or private health insurance may cover you while traveling.
 So check with these first.
 If you need additional insurance, there are many companies to work with.
 You might start with a site that compares different products, then go to those sites directly for a quote.
 Definitely compare coverages, costs and excluded items for any policy before selecting one, including the packages offered by your travel agent or tour company.
 Some sites where you can learn more are Consumer Affairs and Insure My Trip.
 This is a definite case for Buyer Beware; here a good video to help you understand what's involved: Consumer Reports.